 - Which design concepts require mockups?
 Sometimes documentation will suffice for details that are ancillary or are better implemented in code.

-Step 1: Estimate the build
+Step 1: Estimate individual builds

 Step 2: Prioritize components

 The next step in a good implementation checklist is setting priorities.
 One best practice is to build the most basic components — such as buttons, colors, headings, icons — before moving to more involved components.
 Tackling other global elements like navigation and page layouts early can also be a good idea, laying the ground work before filling it in.

 For the rest of the components, prioritize based on importance and urgency.
 This productivity strategy, known as the Eisenhower Box principle, can be applied from the feature level all the way down to the pieces that form them.